KMU-Function/Return-0/README.md

 - **Karatsuba Multiplication:** Optimize your multiplication tasks with the efficient Karatsuba algorithm.

-- **Bitwise Shifting:** Seamlessly shift your big integers to the left or right.
+- **Bit Shifting:** Seamlessly shift your big integers to the left or right.

 - **Barrett Reduction:** Benefit from the Barrett reduction algorithm for efficient modular reduction.